Chief Executive Officer

 Over the past several years, Amr has authored works and presented globally on entrepreneurship, corporate strategy, business innovation, cross-border expansion, banking, and Islamic finance, including speaking engagements at leading academic institutions and international forums.
 Amr has also been involved in investments and transactions around the world covering sectors such as financial services, technology, real estate, telecom, and infrastructure.
 He has previously led and successfully negotiated agreements with governments and multinational corporations for the development of international business enterprises.

 Prior to founding Lodestone, Amr served as the Senior Executive Manager and Head of International Development at the Qatar Islamic Bank Group (“QIB”).
-In his capacity at QIB, he oversaw the bank’s international operations and strategic investments (M&A, Ventures and Integrations), as well as the bank’s international network stretching from the UK to Malaysia, where he led a number of successful turnarounds and restructuring assignments.
+In his capacity at QIB, he oversaw the bank’s international operations and strategic investments (M&A, Ventures and Integrations), as well as the bank’s international network stretching between the UK to Malaysia, where he led a number of successful turnarounds and transformation projects.
 Amr’s role with QIB also involved the development and execution of the bank’s international expansion strategy, where he led market entry initiatives into European, Asian, and GCC countries, including Malaysia, Indonesia, the UK, France, Turkey, Lebanon, China, Kazakhstan, Pakistan, Saudi Arabia, UAE, Qatar, Bahrain, Oman, Egypt and Sudan.

 Prior to his work at QIB, Amr served as a Project Manager for Path Solutions, where he led large scale consulting projects for global and regional commercial and investment banks in areas that include banking strategy, international expansion, product development, fund management, treasury, core banking technology implementation, e-commerce, and risk management.

 Before joining Path Solutions, Amr held various banking and consulting roles with regional and international groups including Fransabank, Ernst & Young, HSBC and Audi Bank.

 Amr is a graduate of Harvard Business School’s General Management Program.
-He also received an MBA from the University of Wales and a B.S. in Finance and Accounting from RHU, where he became recipient of the lifetime alumni achievement award.
+He also graduated with an MBA from the University of Wales and a B.S. in Finance and Accounting from RHU, where he became recipient of the lifetime alumni achievement award.
 He also holds the CIPA certification from AAOIFI.
 Amr is fluent in English, French and Arabic.